Cattaraugus Reservation

-Cattaraugus Reservation is an Indian reservation of the federally recognized Seneca Nation of Indians, formerly part of the Iroquois Confederacy located in New York.
+Cattaraugus Reservation (Ga’dä꞉gë́sgë꞉öʼ) is an Indian reservation of the federally recognized Seneca Nation of Indians, formerly part of the Haudenosaunee Confederacy located in New York.

 As of the 2000 census, the Indian reservation had a total population of 2,412.
 Its total area is about 34.4 mi² (89.1 km²).
 The reservation stretches from Lake Erie inward along Cattaraugus Creek, along either side of NY 438.
 It is divided among three counties for census purposes: